JordanHendl/Iris/README.md

 ## Planned

-  - Design wise, interaction with each module through drivers is planned.
+  - Interaction with each module through drivers is planned.
       E.g. A module calculated something using the GPU, and can be obtained through a callback in your driver program when it is completed.

   - A Base Driver program, in the case that you just want to run a bunch of modules and want to write 0 code at all!